inspec/inspec/docs-chef-io/content/inspec/resources/group.md

 Following system group is used in the `group` resource:

-- in **Non-Windows** system, resource only works with a group listed in file `/etc/group` and not a local group.
+- in **Non-Windows** system, resource only works with a group listed in file `/etc/group` and not a local group of the system.

-- in **Windows** system, resource only works with a local group.
+- in **Windows** system, resource only works with a local group of the system.

 ## Availability